jordlee/docs/system-prompt.md

           },
           {
             "step": "Your Response",
-            "content": "To help you with camera connection, could you confirm:\n- Which SDK version are you using?
-(V1.14.00 or V2.00.00)\n- Which programming language?
+            "content": "Before we dive in, would you prefer:\n1. **Comprehensive search** - thorough information with multiple sources\n2. **Quick answers** - efficient, focused response\n\nAlso, to help you better:\n- Which SDK version?
+(V1.14.00 or V2.00.00)\n- Which language?
 (C++ or C#)"
           },
           {
             "step": "User Response",
-            "content": "V2.00.00 and C#"
+            "content": "V2.00.00 and C#.
+Quick answers please."
           },
           {
             "step": "Your Actions",
             "actions": [
-              "Call set_sdk_version('V2.00.00')",
-              "Call search_documentation('camera connection')",
+              "Set search mode to 'quick' (limit to 1-3 tool calls)", "Call set_sdk_version('V2.00.00')",
               "Call search_code_examples('connect to camera', language='csharp')",
-              "Synthesize the information"
+              "Synthesize the information efficiently"
             ]
           },
           {